Table of Contents

 After many battles and tragic deaths, the two races declared a truce and exchanged hostages while negotiating peace – the Vanir gods Njörd and Freyr went to live with the Æsir while the Æsir gods Mímir and Hœnir (pronounced Hoenir) went to live with the Vanir.

-While this sounds like an anticlimactic end to Mímir’s story, the more interesting part of it actually comes after his death.
+While this sounds like an anticlimactic end to Mímir’s story, it wasn’t over for the deity of wisdom.
+The more interesting part of the tale actually comes after his death.

 Mímir’s Decapitated Head

 Another myth claims that instead of being subjected to such “necromantic” practices, Mímir’s head was laid to rest by a well on one of the three main roots of the Yggdrasill World Tree.
-The well was called Mímisbrunnr, and was known as Mímir’s well.
-Because Odin wanted wisdom, he one of his eyes in exchange for a drink from the well in order to gain wisdom.
+The well was called Mímisbrunnr, and was known as Mímir’s Well.
+Because Odin craved wisdom above all else, he sacrificed one of his eyes in exchange for a drink from the well in order to gain wisdom.
+This is a testament to the immense value placed on wisdom in Norse culture, where even the chief of the gods would give up something so vital for its attainment.

 Mímir as a Symbol of Wisdom